paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2016-04-15-habitables.md

 date: '2016-04-15 16:10:00 +0100'
 location: Brighton, England
 excerpt: 'Having lived in my current flat for just over two years, I''m determined for this to be the year I finally make it feel like a home.'
-image:
-  src: 2016/04/habitables.jpg
+image: 2016/04/habitables.jpg
-  caption: 'Sideboard, designed by Manuel Barrera/Habitables'
 tags:
   - Furniture
   - Design
 ---
+{% include figure.html
+  caption="Sideboard, designed by Manuel Barrera/Habitables"
+  src="2016/04/habitables.jpg"
+  preset="wide"
+  class="u-bleed"
+%}

 Having lived in my current flat for just over two years, I'm determined for this to be the year that I finally make it feel like a home.

 With three rooms redecorated, only the kitchen and bathroom remain.
 Yet with both in need of substantial refurbishment, I shifted my focus to the lounge.
 Here, with my television perched upon a small table and a large L-shaped desk occupying one corner, it was time to look for more reasonably sized replacements.